Coupling of plasmons to the two-magnon continuum in antiferromagnets: Magnon-plasmon coupling

 where we note that the numerical factors appear because we have assumed specific positions of the anions, taken from Ref.~\cite{hainesNeutronDiffractionStudy1997}.

 For the two-dimensional AFM we have that the bond inversion symmetry is broken by the non-magnetic ions placed in a checkerboard, which gives

 Here $g$ is a phenomenological parameter with units charge, and $\phi_{\mathrm{nn}}^{R}$, $\phi_{\mathrm{nn}}^{2D}$ is the angle the bond between magnetic ions makes with the bond from a magnetic ion to the non-magnetic ion that breaks the bond inversion symmetry.
+We provide more details on how to calculate $\bm \pi_{\bm k}$ in \cref{app:polarization}.